 These fatty acids show potential in maintaining healthy weight and diminishing fat storage, in 26 studies referenced here.
 Medium chain fats help you feel full more than long-chain fatty acids you’d find in vegetable oils.
-You will find trace amounts of MCTs in butter, but the richest source is coconut, and to a lesser extent, palm kernel oil.
+You will find trace amounts of MCTs in butter, but the richest source is coconut oil.

 Coconut oil is about 65 percent MCTs, a fact touted by coconut oil merchants.
 What they don’t tell you is that there are 4 kinds of MCT, and 80% of the fat in coconut oil is just one type of MCT.
 The four kinds of MCT differ by the number of carbons on the molecules, ranging between 6 to 12 carbons long.
 There are caprioc (C6:0), caprylic (C8:0), capric (C10:0), and lauric (C12:0) acids.
 All of them are good for you, but the shorter the chain, the faster the transformation to ketones for energy.
 If you are counting on coconut oil for your MCTs, you’re going to get a lot of lauric acid, and only about 5% of the really good shorter chain MCTs.

 That’s why I created Brain Octane, in order to be able to get more valuable shorter MCTs into my diet without overloading on the excessive longer MCTs in coconut oil.
-Brain Octane, which comes directly from coconuts (or palm kernels when necessary), is 18 times stronger than regular coconut oil and fuels you best for maximum brain function.
+Brain Octane, which is sourced from 100% coconut oil, is 4 times stronger than regular coconut oil and fuels you best for maximum brain function.
 Upgraded XCT oil is an ultra-pure mix of the two shorter chain fats in coconut oil, making it 6 times stronger than normal coconut oil.